vaperrin98/beautiful-jekyll/index.md

 <a name = "part2a"></a>
 ## 2.1.
 Finding borough groups
 What could make your neighborhood so great compared to others?
 We select some factors that could help us identify boroughs with a lot in common.
-We selected the four well-being scores, the employment rate, the household income, and the crime rates.
+We selected the happiness and anxiety scores, as well as the employment rate, the household income, and the crime rates.
 These variables were selected to study the differences between neighborhoods in terms of well-being, security and economic stability.

 ***Now, let's dive into the real stuff.***